 Since joining the school, Mr Strickland has implemented a traditional approach to behaviour and scholarship.
 The school’s physical environment is well-maintained, with the newer primary phase buildings sitting alongside the more established secondary facilities.
 As part of a single-academy trust, the school retains a high degree of autonomy over its direction, which has allowed for a cohesive all-through identity where the primary pupils often benefit from the specialist facilities and older student role models found in the secondary phase.

-The primary phase at The Duston School delivered strong outcomes in 2024.
-80% of pupils reached the expected standard in reading, writing, and mathematics combined, a figure that sits significantly above the England average of 62%.
-This success is mirrored in the higher standard, where nearly 19% of pupils achieved greater depth across these core subjects, more than double the England average of 8%.
-The school ranks 4580th in England for primary outcomes (FindMySchool ranking) and sits at 35th among primaries in the local area.
+The primary phase at The Duston School delivered solid outcomes in the 2025 dataset.
+70% of pupils reached the expected standard in reading, writing, and mathematics combined, with 10% achieving the higher standard across these core subjects.
+The school ranks 5,063rd in England for primary academic outcomes (FindMySchool ranking), and the local hub places it 42nd among Northampton primaries overall.

 At the secondary level, the school maintains a solid trajectory.
-In 2024, the average Attainment 8 score was 48.1, outperforming the England average of 46.2.
-The Progress 8 score of +0.1 indicates that students make progress that is slightly above the England average from their starting points at the end of Year 6.
-The school ranks 1393rd in England for GCSE outcomes (FindMySchool ranking) and is the 8th highest performing school in Northampton for this stage.
+In the 2025 dataset, the average Attainment 8 score was 50.
+The Progress 8 score of +0.14 indicates that students make progress that is slightly above the England average from their starting points at the end of Year 6.
+The school ranks 1,620th in England for GCSE academic outcomes (FindMySchool ranking) and is the 8th highest performing school in Northampton for this stage.

 The Sixth Form at The Duston School is a significant component of its all-through offer, providing a bridge to higher education and employment for its Year 13 leavers.
-In 2024, nearly half of all A-level entries (49%) achieved grades A* to B, which aligns with the England average of 47%.
-The school ranks 1257th in England for A-level outcomes (FindMySchool ranking) and 6th within the Northampton area, making it a competitive choice for local students.
+In the 2025 A-level dataset, 60% of entries achieved grades A* to B. The school ranks 590th in England for A-level academic outcomes (FindMySchool ranking) and 5th within the Northampton area, making it a competitive choice for local students.

 The curriculum at this level is broad, allowing students to specialise in traditional academic subjects alongside vocational options.
 The teaching is geared toward independence, preparing students for the rigour of university-level study or the demands of high-level apprenticeships.